Create Play Travel Pacific Northwest family lifestyle and creative ideas

 There’s something really fun about making homemade slime.
-Mixing up a batch of slime is Chemistry that kids can do themselves!
-In addition to making the basic colored slime, kids can add all sorts of mix-ins like glitter and water beads!
+Mixing up a batch of DIY glitter slime is chemistry that kids can do themselves!
+In addition to making the basic colored slime, kids can add all sorts of mix-ins like glitter and water beads.
 We made dark purplish blue slime with glitter and aqua water beads.
 We were really surprised to discover how the water beads acted within the slime.
 My kids have made many batches of slime, and somehow the slime making process never gets old.

 Try making your own batch of glitter slime with water beads mixed in.
 This interesting sensory slime combination requires a little prep work.
 First, you need to hydrate the water beads ahead of time, by soaking them in water overnight (or for 8 hours).